 The North Carolina Division of Public Health has published an excellent primer on adoption of smoke free regulations for condominiums, which can be found in this online article, Taking a Condominium Smoke-Free Through Your Community Association: North Carolina Law.

-As always, please feel free to contact any of Black, Slaughter & Black, P.A.’s community association attorneys in Charlotte or Greensboro to discuss any questions you may have.
+As always, please feel free to contact any of Law Firm Carolinas.’s community association attorneys in Charlotte or Greensboro to discuss any questions you may have.